Phileosopher/toolbox/README.md

 ## Rules

+The definition of "tool" is hairy.
+Every tool revolves around [human purpose](https://gainedin.site/purpose/), which is a concept created as a [relative human value](https://gainedin.site/values/), and [hackers](https://trendless.tech/hacking) can use _anything_ for a purpose it wasn't intended for.

 For brevity's sake, I'm mostly glossing over a few groups:

 - The built-in tools.
 If I need them, they're in the computer already.
 - [Mega-corp](https://gainedin.site/groups-large) tools.
 They already have plenty of [advertising they paid for](https://notageni.us/marketing/), so they're _literally_ the first thing that comes up when you type them into a search engine.
-- Paid tools, when they cost enough that it makes me pause to consider my budget.
+- Paid tools, when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
-- Most courses and courseware, since I'm convinced most of that is part of a _constantly_ revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
+- Most courses and courseware, since most of that is part of a _constantly_ revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
 By contrast, how about web browsers and corporation-endorsed programming languages?)

-I've broken everything into malleable groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things.
-These groupings are somewhat arbitrary:
+I've broken everything into malleable and somewhat arbitrary groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things:

 - Audio: to work with sound for some intended aesthetic
 - Communicating: to communicate with other people, directly or indirectly
 - Files/OS: to manage computer files or operating systems
-- Games: to work with games
+- Games: to work and play with games
 - Hardware: to make or manage physical things, which includes computer hardware
 - Internet: a sub-division of computer networking that has its own subdomains
 - Math: for calculation-specific needs
 - Text: to work with language for some intended aesthetic
 - Visual: to visually design or adapt things which contain some intended aesthetic
 - Productivity: to broadly streamline doing any of the above

 Further, there are some patterns that keep cropping up in each domain:

 - Consuming: human consumption only, without modification to it
 - CySec: protecting bad things from happening
-- Foraging: to acquire others' creative works
+- Foraging: to acquire others' created works

-Also further, some things are all-pervasive sporks:
+Further further, some things are all-pervasive sporks:

 - Dev: to broadly make or manage computer code, which may refer to front-end or back-end, be language-specific, and may simply be a more nuanced version of any of the above